matrix-org/matrix-spec-proposals/proposals/3005-federation-streaming.md

 |  `end`  | `integer` | End of the range to be vacuumed.  |

-When received, all EDU nonce values inside the (inclusive) range between both integer values must be perceived as usable by the sending side again, for the receiving side.
+When received, all EDU nonce values inside the (inclusive) range between both integer values must be perceived as usable by the sender again (from the receiver's perspective).

 ##### Error